Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

 Then you configure the actual job you want to run.
 This example will start a build on the lastest version of Ubuntu.

 It will checkout your code (actions/checkout@v2), install Python (actions/setup-python@v2), install the relevant Python packages and run your actual Python script.
+The actions, like *actions/checkout@v2* are handy scripts that you can find in the Github [marketplace](https://github.com/marketplace?type=actions).

 Lastly it will commit and push (ad-m/github-push-action@v0.6.0) the resulting changes to the main branch.